KSP-KOS/KOS/doc/source/structures/misc/note.rst

         :access: Get Only
         :type: :struct:`Scalar` (s)

-        The amount of time that the "synthesizer key" is held down for.
+        The seconds that the "synthesizer key" is held down for.
 In the :ref:`ADSR Envelope<skid_envelope>` this represents the total of the "attack", "decay", and "sustain" components.